JupyterHub URL scheme#

 If something is really wrong, this can result in a redirect loop.

 Visiting this page will never result in triggering the spawn of servers without additional user action (i.e. clicking the link on the page).

 Version changed: 1.0

-Prior to 1.0, this URL itself was responsible for spawning servers, and served the progress page if it was pending, redirected to running servers, and This was useful because it made sure that requested servers were restarted after they stopped, but could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend were open pointed at it, which constantly makes polling requests was openly pointed at it.
+Prior to 1.0, this URL itself was responsible for spawning servers.
+If the progress page was pending, the URL redirected it to running servers.
+This was useful because it made sure that the requested servers were restarted after they stopped.
+However, it could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend that constantly makes polling requests was openly pointed at it.